traveller59/torch2trt/README.md

 * don't add unused modules with weights to nn.Module. if you can't modify module code, use ```param_exclude``` in torch2trt to remove them.

 * if your custom module have weights, you MUST use name contains "weight" or "bias", otherwise these weights will be filtered and cause error.

+## Roadmap

+- [ ] Deep integration between tensorrt and pytorch
+  - [ ] Add a TensorRTModule to support train in pytorch, eval in tensorrt
+- [ ] Deep integration between tvm and pytorch
+  - [ ] Add TVM support
+  - [ ] Add a TVMModule to support train in pytorch, eval in tvm (maybe impossible)